tcaceresm/AmberMDHelper/README.md

 ```

-In the setup_ASMD.sh example, we configured ASMD with a velocity of 10 A/ns, 3 stages and 2 trajectories per stage.
+In the ```setup_ASMD.sh``` example, we configured ASMD with a velocity of 10 A/ns, 3 stages and 2 trajectories per stage.
-In order to run run_ASMD.sh script, we're going to use the same parameters, which are required options.
+In order to run ```run_ASMD.sh``` script, we're going to use the same parameters, which are required options.

 ```
 bash run_ASMD.sh --wd . --topo complex_solvated.parm7 \
 --coord equilibrated_complex.nc --velocity 10 \
---stages 3 --n_traj 3 --force_k 7.2
+--stages 3 --n_traj 2 --force_k 7.2
 ```